1 Salary

 This placement fee is estimated to be around $1,500 to $4,000 for an Indonesian maid.

 Total Cost Of Engaging A Maid – Over A Period of 2 Years

-If you add up the monthly recurring cost ($906 per month) to the one-off lump sum cost (about $2,000), you should expect to spend at least $24,000 over a period of 2 years, or about $1,000 per month.
+If you add up the monthly recurring cost ($906 per month) to the one-off lump sum cost (about $3,000), you should expect to spend at least $24,000 over a period of 2 years, or about $1,000 per month.
 This should be taken as an estimate on the low-end.
-With the additional lump-sum costs due to COVID-19, this will work out to about $1,100 per month or an additional $100 over a 2-year period.
-If you are hiring an Indonesian maid and paying for the additional maid placement fee, this will work out to be around $1,170 per month over a 2-year period.

 This is an amount that you and your family should carefully budget for before you proceed to engage a maid.

-– If you are no longer intending to extend your FDW, you will need to purchase a one-way ticket back home for her.
+– If you are no longer intending to extend your MDW’s work permit, you will need to purchase a one-way ticket back home for her.
 This may cost you a few hundred dollars.